PrasannaKumar260904/livo-pronunciation-checker/README.md

 - ⚠️ Pronunciation and fluency issue detection
 - 📱 Responsive modern UI
 - 🛡️ Graceful fallback when AI feedback is unavailable

 ---
+# 🔄 Application Workflow

+1. User uploads a 30–45 second English audio recording.
+2. Backend validates duration, format, and file size.
+3. Faster-Whisper transcribes the speech.
+4. Pronunciation metrics are computed deterministically.
+5. Segment-level Pronunciation Highlights are generated.
+6. Optional AI coaching feedback is generated.
+7. Results are returned to the frontend and displayed.

+---